 Dalla Chiesa di S. Pietro ha il principio questa mia fatica, cioŔ dalla maggior fabrica, che tutti i secoli habbino ammirata, ....

 per accrescere la quale sono pi¨ volte restati esausti i tesori dell'Impero Christiano.
-(I begin my work with St Peter's, the greatest enterprise ever
+(I begin my work with S. Pietro, the greatest enterprise ever

 undertaken and the most admired one, .... for the embellishment of which more than once the finances of Christianity were exhausted).

 Filippo Titi opens with these words his 1674 summary of the works of art in the churches of Rome.
-He points out the three main features of St Peter's: its magnitude, its artistical value and its cost.
+He points out the three main features of the church: its magnitude, its artistical value and its cost.

-had five naves and it was the largest church in Rome, but in the XVth century the popes felt the need to enlarge and redesign it.
-Pope Eugenius IV (1431-47) spent most of his pontificate in Florence and he attended there to the solemn ceremonies
+S. Pietro should more correctly be called S. Pietro Nuovo, because it replaced S. Pietro Vecchio, the large basilica of the IVth century which stood on the same site.
+It had five naves and it was the largest church in Rome, but in the XVth century the popes felt the need to enlarge and redesign it.
+Pope Eugenius IV (1431-1447) spent most of his pontificate in Florence and he attended there to the solemn ceremonies

 for the completion of the dome of the Cathedral.
 He was impressed by both the size and the beauty of the Cupola del Brunelleschi, the dome designed by Filippo Brunelleschi.
 The Cathedral of Florence (S. Maria del Fiore) was by far larger than